-The Equality Act 2010 requires that the Public Sector Equality Duty is actively applied in decision-making.
+The Equality Act 2010 requires that the Public Sector Equality Duty is actively applied in decisionmaking.
 This means that the equality information provided to accompany this report is essential reading for all members involved in the consideration of this report.
-The equality information is provided as an appendix to this report.
+The equality information is provided as an Appendix to the report.